 We got there at about 11:00 and the only seating available was at the bar, but I think it’s the best place to get a good view of the stage.
 Soon enough, more people arrived, the place got full pretty quickly and many had to stand up.

 The show started at 11:30 and lasted for 90 minutes with a small break in between.
 The atmosphere was friendly and casual, but the real power and emotion came when they started to perform.

 The girls took turns to dance on their own and also together.
 The hard sounds of their flamenco shoes echoed around the small room, along with the singing and guitar playing there wasn’t a moment when I took my eyes off them.

-The hairs on my body stood up and I must admit that there was a moment when I had to wipe a tear.
 A truly mesmerising and magical experience that is hard to justify with words.
 I can’t wait to go again!

 Website: Café del Duende

 Sign up here to get the latest posts, recipes, DIY and other cool things!